 Many fans were critical of the scene where Harry sees Voldemort at the train station dressed in a Muggle suit, saying it was out of character for Voldemort to do such a thing.
 Director David Yates and producer David Heyman both defended the scene, though each had different takes on it.
 Yates explained that it was Voldemort's way of taunting Harry, that Voldemort could appear in plain sight in a crowd of Muggles who would not realize how dangerous he is.
 Heyman, on the other hand, said that it's a figment of Harry's imagination, symbolizing Voldemort taking control of Harry's mind.

-The only jinx we see Neville Longbottom use successfully against an enemy, Petrificus Totalus, 'just happens' to be the very same jinx Hermione used on him in Harry Potter and the Sorcerer's Stone (2001).
+The only spell we see Neville Longbottom use successfully against an enemy, Petrificus Totalus, 'just happens' to be the very same spell Hermione used on him in Harry Potter and the Sorcerer's Stone (2001).

-Originally the death of Sirius Black appeared just as it does in the novel, with Bellatrix pushing him through the death archway after a longer one-on-one duel.
+Originally the death of Sirius Black appeared just as it does in the novel, with Bellatrix hitting him in the chest with an unknown spell (but most likely a Stunning Spell), which causes him to stumble and fall through the death archway after a longer one-on-one duel.
 Though filmed, the sequence was cut due to time and pacing issues.
-A portion of this original death scene remains in the final film: when hit with the killing curse, Sirius inexplicably floats backward though the arch.
+A portion of this original death scene remains in the final film: when hit with the killing curse, Sirius seems to stagger, but then gets sucked in through the arch.

 Although not addressed in the film, the voice from the orb making the prophecy belongs to Professor Sybil Trelawney (Emma Thompson).
 In the novel, Professor Dumbledore explains that Trelawney got into a state of trance during her job interview and made the original prophecy (although completely unaware of it herself).
 He adds that Trelawney making such an important prediction was the only reason why Dumbledore hired the otherwise incompetent teacher in the first place.